This 1988 action thriller, directed by Andrew Davis, is best known nowadays as Steven Seagal's first movie.

 - Screw the Rules, I Make Them!: What do you reckon Zagon, as a top gerry in the secret service, considers himself?

-- Screw the Rules, I'm Doing What's Right!: In a sense, Nico is Not So Different from his enemies- illegal wiretapping, disobeying orders, beating up lowlifes, taking Federal Agents hostage, and shooting unarmed men in the street (though to be fair, the last guy had it coming).
+- Screw the Rules, I'm Doing What's Right!: In a sense, Nico is no different from his enemies- illegal wiretapping, disobeying orders, beating up lowlifes, taking Federal Agents hostage, and shooting unarmed men in the street (though to be fair, the last guy had it coming).
 Of course, unlike the villains, he isn't doing this for money, and what they do is far, far worse.

 - Sickening "Crunch!": It's a Seagal film, so of course this is here.
 In fact it's the first Seagal film, so you get to hear the originals.
 Zagon gets two satisfying ones- the arm, then the neck.
 The arm especially.